hdShang/arxiv-daily/docs/cs-CL/2025-09-10/papers/250908604v2-memorization-in-large-language-models-in-medicine-prevalence-charact.md

 ---
 layout: default
-title: Memorization in Large Language Models in Medicine: Prevalence, Characteristics, and Implications
+title: "Memorization in Large Language Models in Medicine: Prevalence, Characteristics, and Implications"
 ---

 # Memorization in Large Language Models in Medicine: Prevalence, Characteristics, and Implications